- REAL ESTATE EDUCATION

 - GIVING BACK

-Also among our initiatives this year, driven by the demand for real estate technology innovation, was the formation of the REBNYTech Committee.
-This new committee is open to members from all divisions and was responsible for launching our first #REBNYTech Hackathon.
-The Hackathon provides a platform for REBNY members to connect with emerging tech talent needed to create cutting-edge PropTech solutions and new tools to improve efficiency and solve some of the most common problems observed across all areas of the real estate industry.
+– Driven by the demand for real estate technology innovation, the REBNY Tech Committee hosted the PropTech Challenge, a global competition among software developers that drew entries from across the United States, Canada, and a dozen other countries.
+The PropTech Challenge provides a platform for REBNY members to connect with emerging tech talent needed to create cutting-edge PropTech solutions and new tools to improve efficiency across all aspects of the real estate industry.

 RESIDENTIAL BROKERAGE DIVISION

-– Proceeds from this year’s sold out 29th Annual Residential Deal of the Year Charity & Awards Gala benefited REBNY’s Member in Need Fund and The Hispanic Federation’s Hurricane Relief Fund for Puerto Rico. #RESDOY17 honored standout professionals for their acumen and contributions to the residential real estate industry, and featured a new award this year, the Residential Brokerage Agent of the Year Award.
+– Proceeds from this year’s 30th Annual Residential Deal of the Year Charity & Awards Gala benefited REBNY’s Member in Need Fund. #RESDOY18 honored standout professionals for their acumen and contributions to the residential real estate industry.

-– The Residential Brokerage Upper Manhattan Committee held its fifth annual Uptown Open House Expo in May, a public event that showcases all in one weekend REBNY members’ exclusive co-ops, condos, and townhouses for sale, in addition to a selection of new rental units, throughout Harlem, Washington Heights, and Inwood.
+– The Residential Brokerage Upper Manhattan & Bronx Committee held its sixth annual Uptown Open House Expo in May, a public event that showcases all in one weekend REBNY members’ exclusive co-ops, condos, and townhouses for sale, in addition to a selection of new rental units, throughout Harlem, Washington Heights, and Inwood.

 – The Residential Brokerage Membership Committee’s annual Shark Night, quarterly free-for-members Top Broker Seminars, and June Residential Brokerage Division Owners and Managers Breakfast gathered more than 600 industry professionals combined.
 They were complemented by the Residential Brokerage Rental Committee’s bimonthly Rental Clinic Seminars.

-– The Residential Brokerage Division’s continued expansion in boroughs other than Manhattan encompasses over 1,800 agents across more than 90 offices, with active involvement by members in REBNY initiatives, meetings, discussions, and events across the division’s 17 committees.
+– The Residential Brokerage Division oversaw continued expansion in boroughs of Brooklyn and Queens with nearly 2,000 agents across the boroughs outside of Manhattan, with active involvement by members in REBNY initiatives, meetings, discussions, and events across all the division’s committees.

 OWNERS AND BUILDERS, MANAGEMENT, AND INSTITUTIONAL OWNERS AND INVESTORS DIVISIONS